lanl/spotlight/docs/tutorial_installation.rst

 #. :download:`Download the environment_rietveld.yaml file from our repository.<https://raw.githubusercontent.com/lanl/spotlight/master/tools/environment_rietveld.yaml>`

 #.
-Create a new conda environment using the following file.
+Create a new conda environment using the ``environment_rietveld.yaml`` file.
+   There are two important things to note during this step.
+   If building GSAS-II and you are behind a firewall (e.g. at LANL), then you will need to compile some fortran modules using ``scons`` as shown below.
+   You will also need to set ``MAUD_PATH`` to our MAUD installation in order to do the parts of this tutorial that use MILK and MAUD.

     .. literalinclude:: ../tools/install_rietveld.sh
        :language: bash